CMIS-Lab/Paper-list-Medical-Image-Segmentation/README.md

 ## 📖 About This Repository

-This repository serves as a curated collection of academic papers focusing on **defense mechanisms** in machine learning.
-Our goal is to provide researchers, practitioners, and students with a comprehensive overview of the current state-of-the-art in this critical security domain.
+This repository serves as a curated collection of academic papers focusing on **Medical Image Segmentation & Mecidal Image Security** in machine learning.
+Our goal is to provide researchers, practitioners, and students with a comprehensive overview of the current state-of-the-art in this critical medical images domain of mecidal images processing.

 ### 🎯 **Repository Purpose:**